wa0x6e/Cake-Resque/README.md

     ./app/plugins/resque/vendors/php-resque/

-Symlink the php-resque-worker bash executable to init.d:

-    sudo ln -s /var/www/.../app/plugins/resque/vendors/php-resque/php-resque-worker /etc/init.d/php-resque-worker

-Also be sure to edit the file and change `ENV=local` to whatever is appropriate for that server

-Then run the bash executable init script for the php-resque-worker, which will launch a new fork polling the master Resque server for new jobs to run locally:
+Then launch a new php-resque-worker fork, which will begin polling the master Resque server for new jobs to run locally:

-    sudo /etc/init.d/php-resque-worker start
-    sudo tail -f /var/log/php-resque-worker.log

-or you can now use the new CakePHP Shell:

     cake resque start
-    cake resque tail

-Executing this bash script will first bootstrap the CakePHP environment, then query the Resque server for jobs, and execute them as a PHP-Resque worker, one-at-a-time.

 How to Queue a Job
 ------------